top of page

 Coming to Therapy

-We know when change is needed in our lives, but we often don’t know what changes to make or how to make them.
+We may feel confused, scared, unbalanced, or out of control.
+We suffer, but we intuit that our life can be better.
 Making changes can be frightening and feel insurmountable, as we're forced to give up the familiar for the new and unknown.

 I provide a safe, compassionate, non-judgmental space for you to talk freely about yourself, your challenges, your strengths, and your hopes for the future.